bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gibson.md

 title: Gibson, George Alexander
 born: 1858
 died: 1930
-keywords: Glasgow, Professor, Mathematics, PDEs, ODEs, Radial Basis Functions, Hyperbolic Equations
+keywords: george gibson,gibson
-description: George Gibson graduated from Glasgow University and became Professor of Mathematics.
-He researched PDEs, ODEs, Radial Basis Functions, and Hyperbolic Equations.
+description: George Gibson graduated from Glasgow University and went on to become Professor there.
+He published several important textbooks and was an enthusiast for the History of Mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---